 Construction in the Port Lands

 Work on the Port Lands Flood Protection and Lake Shore Boulevard East projects has impacts on Lake Shore Boulevard between Cherry Street and Carlaw Avenue, Cherry and Commissioners Streets, cycling facilities on Lake Shore Boulevard East and the Lower Don Trail.
 Below are up-to-date details on closures and detours.
 Questions about construction?
-Email us at info@waterfrontoronto.ca or fill out this inquiries form.
+Email us at info@waterfrontoronto.ca or fill out this inquiries form

 Construction on Lake Shore Boulevard East

-Why are we doing it this way?
+Why are we closing this on-ramp?

 Questions?